A Guide to Growing Artichoke Plant

 Bacterial Crown Rot

 This soil-borne disease affects the crown and roots, causing wilting and yellowing.
-Improve soil drainage, avoid overwatering, and apply copper-based fungicides.
+Don't worry because you can improve soil drainage, avoid overwatering, and apply copper-based fungicides.

 Read more